 Aside from changes related to pension/OPEB, there were several other changes of note for governmental activities.
 The increase in current and other assets was due to an increases in cash and cash equivalents, which were offset by a decrease in intergovernmental receivable.
 The increase in cash and cash equivalents is attributable to higher revenues coupled with careful spending.
 The decrease in intergovernmental receivable was due to the amount of awarded grants through Community Development programs and the timing of those grant revenues have lowered from the prior year.
-During 2021 capital assets of governmental activities increased due to current year capitalizations exceeding current year deletions and depreciation.
+During 2022 capital assets of governmental activities increased due to current year capitalizations exceeding current year deletions and depreciation.
 For more information on capital assets, see the Capital Assets section of this discussion and analysis.
 Current liabilities increased due to increases in unearned revenue.
-The increase in unearned revenue in 2021 was a direct result of American Rescue Plan Act resources received in advance of providing the services.
+The increase in unearned revenue in 2022 was a direct result of American Rescue Plan Act resources received in advance of providing the services.

 City of Zanesville, Ohio

 Management's Discussion and Analysis

-For the Year Ended December 31, 2021
+For the Year Ended December 31, 2022

 Unaudited

-The net position of the City's business-type activities increased \$3,513,420.
+The net position of the City's business-type activities increased \$5,708,807.
 Total current and other assets for business-type activities increased due to an increase in cash and cash equivalents due to the City closely monitoring cash expenses.
 Net capital assets decreased from the prior year due to current year depreciation outpacing the additions.
 Long-term liabilities decreased, largely the net result of pension and OPEB liabilities and applicable assets.
 The financial reporting impacts of pension and OPEB are addressed previously in this discussion and analysis.

-Table 2 shows the changes in net position for the year ended December 31, 2021, and comparisons to 2020.
+Table 2 shows the changes in net position for the year ended December 31, 2022, and comparisons to 2021, which has been restated, see Note 3 for more information.